Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

           .ease(d3.easeElastic)
           .attr("r", function(d){ return d.properties.mag > 0 ?
 1.5 * d.properties.mag : 0; } )
 ```
-This basically requests a [transition to occur for each](http://bl.ocks.org/Kcnarf/9e4813ba03ef34beac6e) earthquake, in sequence.
+This code requests a [transition to occur for each](http://bl.ocks.org/Kcnarf/9e4813ba03ef34beac6e) earthquake, in sequence.
 The `.delay(function(d,i){ return i*100; })` line really does most of the work here, telling D3 to wait a few milliseconds between each transition (i is the index in the parsedJSON.features) array.
-The [.duration() controls how fast the transition happens](https://bl.ocks.org/d3noob/c3cbb8af554eb848d09ab97306bb5583), and the [.ease() controls the rate of change of the transition](http://bl.ocks.org/hunzy/9929724), in this case making the earthquake pop a little beyond the radius, then getting smaller.
+The [.duration() controls how fast the transition happens](https://bl.ocks.org/d3noob/c3cbb8af554eb848d09ab97306bb5583).
+The [.ease() controls the rate of change of the transition](http://bl.ocks.org/hunzy/9929724), which in this case makes the earthquake pop a little beyond the radius, then get smaller.

 ### [5th Challenge Solution Here](https://github.com/Ryshackleton/d3_maptime/blob/master/html/03_myEarthquakeMap_challenge5_solution.html)